 Section 10.2.
 Rotary Zone Institute.
 The DG, DGE and DGN are required to attend the annual Rotary International Zone Institute.
 Covered expenses for this travel include direct approach travel expense (coach airline, including partners if flying or IRS allowed mileage rate in effect at time of travel), hotel for days required to be in attendance at Zone Institute, and registration fee (including partner).
 An annual budget will be approved to partially offset the expense of attendance.

 Section 10.3.
 Rotary Multi District Training Institute.
-LANGUAGE PROVIDED BY AMY, LEON AND DEMETRESS.
+Rotary Multi District Training Institute exists to provide a regional training experience for upcoming District Leadership Team Members with a centrally located event serving various Rotary districts of Texas & Oklahoma.
+The RMDTI board is formed by an appointment member from each included district.
+Attendance at RMDTI is requested but not required for DGEs and DGNs as part of the progression of the Governor line.
+District Foundation, Membership, Public Image and Training Leaders and committee members are strongly encouraged to attend.
+Training for District Secretary and Treasurer are typically offered at RMDTI as well.

 Section 10.4.
-Foundation/Membership/Public Image Meeting.
-LANGUAGE PROVIDED BY AMY, LEON AND DEMETRESS.
+State of the District.
+At the middle of the rotary year, the DG shall provide a State of the District report.
+The report may be presented as a speech or a meeting that all Rotarians can attend, or some other appropriate format.

 Section 10.5.
-Mid-Year Meeting.
-LANGUAGE PROVIDED BY AMY, LEON AND DEMETRESS.
+Vibrant Club Workshop (Foundation/Membership/Public Image).
+The District conducts an informational training session where club presidents, club membership committee chairs, club Rotary Foundation committee chairs, and other interested Rotarians are provided an opportunity to learn how membership, the Foundation, and public image work together to help fulfil Rotary’s Action Plan.

 Section 10.6.
 Pre-PETS Meeting.
 The District conducts an informational training session prior to Lonestar PETS each year for Presidents-Elect.
 This is to prepare the incoming president for the much more comprehensive training that they will be receiving later at PETS.
 The DGE and the District Trainer plan and conduct Pre-PETS, with the active and collaborative involvement of AGs and other District officers and chairs.

 Section 10.7.
 PETS Meeting.
 President Elect Training Seminar (PETS) is a leadership development and education program whose primary purpose is to provide incoming club presidents and AGs with the necessary skills, knowledge and motivation to create or maintain effective clubs as defined by RI.
 The District has joined with the other Districts in Texas and Oklahoma to stage a multi-district PETS (Lonestar PETS) in January, February or March of each year.
 The DGE of each participating District is responsible for planning and conducting PETS.
 The training sessions are divided between those provided to each District separately and those provided jointly to AGs, Presidents-Elect and Presidents-Nominee by Rotary trainers from throughout the area.
 This provides the incoming officers with an opportunity to get well acquainted with their own District leaders, while simultaneously having an opportunity to gain a broader understanding of Rotary through interactions with Rotarians from throughout the region.
 In accordance with article 11, section 5(c) of the standard club constitution, Presidents-Elect are required to attend PETS unless excused by the DGE, in which case, such excused President-Elect shall send a club representative to PETS in his or her place.